ERC-BPGC/handbook/docs/electronics/Development_Boards/Arduino.md

 Serial.begin(9600);
 ```

 The analogRead function reads the voltage at an analog pin and linearly converts it to a value between 0 and 1023.
 The Serial.println() function prints a variable to the serial monitor, followed by a newline (using Serial.print() to print data without the newline).
 The delay(1) is to limit the amount of data printed to the serial monitor.

-For more tutorials on using Arduino IDE refer to the [Basics of Electronics]() section.
+For more tutorials on using Arduino IDE refer to the [Basics of Electronics]() section